 What is hardly ever discussed, however, are the effects of incorrect exercising on setpoint weight.
 This is unfortunate because the effects of incorrect exercising on setpoint weight are not positive ones.
 Yet, health “experts”, government health officials, and just about everybody else say you must “exercise more” to lose weight.

 And how, exactly, has that worked out?

 The effects of incorrect exercising may have contributed to the obesity epidemic.
 How could this be?
-Well…the Centers for Disease Control reports that in 2015-2016, nearly 40% of adults in the U.S. were obese.
+Well…the Centers for Disease Control reports that in 2015-2016, nearly 40% of adults in the U.S. were obese, a condition characterized by excessive fat accumulation that poses a health risk.
 That is more than 93 million people.
 Most of them have been guilted and nagged and shamed for years or decades about their “weight problem.”
 They have been told the only way to trim down is to eat less and exercise more, so it is no surprise that many of them took that advice to heart.
-They went on starvation diets and, yes, they exercised more, even buying memberships!
+They went on starvation diets and, yes, they exercised more, even buying gym memberships!

 And many people didn’t limit their workouts to gyms.
 Between 2012-2017, 64% of children and adults in the U.S. participated in fitness activities, such as running/jogging, swimming, and high-intensity training.
 (Source: Physical Activity Council) Yet, the U.S. population keeps getting heavier and heavier.

 The effects of incorrect exercising: What does it mean?